Star On And Off Court

-Natalie Diaz ’19 says she is living the Dominican dream and now she is leading the nation in scoring in NCAA Division II women’s basketball.
+Natalie Diaz ’19 says she is living the Dominican dream and now she is in University’s all-time career scoring leader in women’s basketball while most of this season leading the nation in scoring in NCAA Division II.

-A star player on the Penguins’ women’s basketball team, Natalie, a Business Administration major, is averaging 31.6 points per game thus far this season, tops among all players in NCAA Div.
-II and the Pacific West Conference through games of December 10.
+A star player on the Penguins’ women’s basketball team, Natalie, a Business Administration major, is averaging 26.0 points per game through February 10, third among all players in NCAA Div.
+II and first in the the Pacific West Conference.
 She scored a career-high 41 points on November 29 and followed that performance with a 37-point effort on December.
-Dominican has won six consecutive games and Natalie has earned PacWest Player of the Week honors two weeks in a row.
-That feat earned Natalie several mentions on KCBS Radio sportscasts on December 5 and a mention in the Santa Cruz Sentinel.
+Dominican won eight consecutive games at one point and Natalie has been named PacWest Player of the Week four times this season.
+Those feats earned Natalie several mentions on KCBS Radio sportscasts on December 5 and a mention in the Santa Cruz Sentinel.

 Natalie is having success off the court as well.
 Thriving on the individualized attention she has received at Dominican, Natalie recently started an internship with Parnell Pharmaceuticals Inc. of San Rafael in advertising and product management.
 Prior to that, she served a marketing advertising internship with Dibble and Dibble in Novato.

 “Dominican is a small university, but there are so many opportunities,” Natalie says.
 “Whether it has been coaches, teammates, or faculty, people here have always given me a little push or nudge and encouraged me to pursue the opportunities.”

 Last season Natalie was named Pacific West Conference Co-Player of the Year , D2CCA All-West Region First Team , WBCA All-American Honorable Mention and Scholar-Athlete of the Year in women’s basketball in the PacWest, the first female student-athlete at Dominican to earn such an honor.
 Then, on October 30, Natalie was named Preseason PacWest Player of the Year.